Here's the Healthiest Way to Gain Weight

-For most Americans with weight issues, the problem is carrying around too much , not too little.
+For most Americans with weight issues, the problem is carrying around too much, not too little.
 While obesity rates have surged in North America since the 1970s, the proportion of underweight people has remained low—less than 5% of the population, according to a study in The Lancet.

 These bodyweight trends mean that most health experts are focused on helping people lose weight to avoid disease.
 But there are also some potentially serious health consequences associated with being clinically underweight, which is usually defined as having a body mass index (BMI) of 18.5 or below.